 Vinh Nghiem Pagoda

 The Vinh Nghiem Pagoda has a distinct architecture with spacious and airy space.
 The pagoda is noteworthy for its ancient Asian architecture and seven-story tower.
 The corners of the pagoda roof are curved in the Northern style, in the middle of the roof, there is a Falcon and the corners of the pagoda are carved with the shape of a phoenix head.
-The pagoda also has a community Xa Loi tower to keep the ashes of the deceased that was sent at the temple.
+The pagoda also has a community Xa Loi tower to keep the ashes of the deceased that were sent at the temple.

 Just stepping through the Tam Quan gate, visitors can witness firsthand the magnificence of the largest stone tower in Vietnam with a height of up to 14m.
 Not stopping there, Vinh Nghiem Pagoda also has a community Xa Loi tower to store the ashes of the deceased sent at the temple.
 It is also for this reason that every year many people come to remember their loved ones.

-Address: 339 Nam Ky Khoi Nghia, Ward 14, District 3, HCMC.
+Address: 339 Nam Ky Khoi Nghia, Ward 14, District 3.

 Thien Hau Temple